JianingFang/DifferLand_Global/docs/source/index.rst

 ecological knowledge with machine learning to improve predictions and gain new insights into carbon and water dynamics across diverse landscapes.

+Users interested in running DifferLand at site-level without parameter spatilization are welcomed to use our `site-level DifferLand model <https://github.com/JianingFang/DifferLand_v1.0>`_.

 .. image:: figs/differland_schematics.png
   :width: 1000
   :alt: Alternative text